appium/appium/docs/en/writing-running-appium/caps.md

 ***Application dependencies***

-`additionalAppDependencies` and `additionalAndroidTestDependencies` array specifies additional dependencies of the application under test that build tools should know about when building the Espresso server.
+`additionalAppDependencies` and `additionalAndroidTestDependencies` array specify additional dependencies of the application under test that build tools should know about when building the Espresso server.
 For example: `[ "com.google.android.material:material:1.0.0" ]`.

 Items belonging to `additionalAppDependencies` array are translated to `implementation` lines in Gradle build files of the Espresso server. `additionalAndroidTestDependencies` are `androidTestImplementation`.